mukenye/terpbale/docs/DEVELOPER_MANUAL.md

   * RSVP alert is basic and may not handle errors gracefully.
   * No validation on user inputs for the RSVP form.
+  * deployment issues on vercel, events page not working

 * **Roadmap**